8bitcommit/8bitcommit.github.io/_posts/2025-05-01-MandM-MicrosoftMonopoly.md

 ##  What We Learned

-- A monopoly isn't illegal—*abusing it* is.
+- A monopoly isn't illegal, *abusing it* is.
 - Even giants like Microsoft can be held accountable.
 - Antitrust law needs to evolve with technology.

 ## Sidebar Rant (Optional Reading)

 If this blog had been around in 1998, I’d have posted from a dial-up modem, probably using FrontPage, screaming into the void about how Outlook Express keeps crashing.
-But seriously—this stuff matters.
+But seriously, this stuff matters.
 Monopolies affect innovation, privacy, pricing, and the very nature of the web.

 Stay curious, stay skeptical, and don’t forget: if your browser comes pre-installed, it’s probably part of a plan.

----

-> “The Windows monopoly is like gravity: you can’t see it, but jump off a building and you’ll feel it.”
-> —Some clever legal analyst, probably

 ---